TFD

 Syntax highlighting test.

-Comments: /* There's something to say */
+Comments: /* There's something to say. */

 Strings: "Hello world!"

-Macros and compile-time: #macro, #if, #else, #import ...
+Macros and compile-time: #macro, #import, #ct_if ...

 Modifiers: #private, #inline, #pack(1) ...